-During the fiscal year ended March 31, 2024, the Company's consolidated sales increased 5.9% year on year, or ¥80.1 billion, to ¥1,439.2 billion.
-This was due to increases in sales in the Seasonings and Foods segment and the Frozen Foods segment largely resulting from increase in unit sales prices and the effect of currency translation, despite a decrease in sales in the Healthcare and Others segment mainly owing to the impact of lower sales of Functional Materials (electronic materials and others).
+During the fiscal year ended March 31, 2025, the Company's consolidated sales increased by 6.3% year on year, or ¥91.3 billion, to ¥1,530.5 billion.
+This was due to increases in sales in the Seasonings and Foods segment, the Frozen Foods segment, and the Healthcare and Others segment, which included the effect of currency translation.

-Business profit increased 9.1% year on year, or ¥12.3 billion, to ¥147.6 billion, primarily due to the effect of increased revenue from the Seasonings and Foods segment and the Frozen Foods segment, despite the impact of decreased revenue from the Healthcare and Others segment and other factors.
+Business profit increased by 7.9% year on year, or ¥11.6 billion, to ¥159.3 billion, primarily due to the effect of increased revenue from the Seasonings and Foods segment and the Healthcare and Others segment.